-Learning Outcome 1: understanding of current, emerging and possible future customer (load and generation) characteristics
+Understanding of current, emerging and possible future customer (load and generation) characteristics

 The basic and enhanced monitoring of customers with smart meters has provided valuable information about domestic consumer load profiles and their make-up.
 The data created an overall picture of current domestic electrical energy consumption in the UK.
-This has been used to provide a key input to the recommendations to update ACE4943.
+This has been used to provide a key input to the recommendations to update ACE4940.
 The enhanced monitoring provided a more detailed picture of the make-up of domestic demand than had been available previously.
 It was larger and more recent than the Household Electricity Survey (HES).
-The data, together with the results from the survey and interviews, also provided a baseline against which to measure the impact of the installation of low carbon technologies (LCTs) and/or various types of customer intervention, which are described further on in this report.
+The data, together with the results from the survey and interviews. also provided a baseline against which to measure the impact of the installation of LCTs and/or various types of customer intervention.